+Abigail Breslin Is All Grown Up—Like, All The Way Up

 Abigail Breslin Is All Grown Up — Like, All The Way Up

-The actress has been in the business since she was five years old, and everything has changed — except for one undying narrative.
+The actress has been in the business since she was 5 years old, and everything has changed — except for one undying narrative.

 Abigail Breslin, Oscar nominee and face plastered across billboards for October’s Zombieland sequel, is perched on an emerald velvet couch.
 The 12-foot arched window of a Spanish-style mansion cinematically frames the glittering streets below as the afternoon sun shines through a patch of gently fluttering palm trees.
 This setting — a dreamy, Instagram-worthy tableau leftover from the afternoon’s photoshoot — seems like somewhere the actress should feel right at home.